 The following is a brief description of the material terms of the Securities.
-This description does not purport to be complete and is subject in all respects to applicable Maryland law and the Company's Charter and Bylaws, copies of which are on file with the Commission, and are incorporated by reference herein.
-See "Available Information."
+This description does not purport to be complete and is subject and qualified in its entirety by reference to applicable Maryland law and to the Company's Charter and Bylaws, copies of which are on file with the Commission, and are incorporated by reference herein.
+See "Incorporation of Certain Documents by Reference" and "Available Information."